turkeryilmaz/openairinterface5g/doc/code-style-contrib.md

 You should be familiar with git branching, merging, and rebasing.

-The target branch for every contribution, and the general development branch, is `develop`.
-Typically every week, we collect multiple pull requests in an "integration branch" that gets tested by the CI individually.
-If everything is fine, we merge to develop and tag it `YYYY.wXX` with `YYYY` the current year, and `XX` the week number.

-Note that the above includes a lot of merging, making the Git history difficult to understand.
-To not needlessly increase the complexity, please keep your branch history linear (i.e., no merges).
+To make branches simple to read for a reviewer, developer, or anyone interested in the code, please keep your branch history linear (i.e., no merges).
 Each commit should be able to compile, and ideally be able to run an End-to-End test of gNB/UE using RFsim.
 This can be achieved by making each commit a **logical change** to be applied to the code base, which also facilitates the review of your changes.
 The Linux